sahiltyagi4/sahiltyagi4.github.io/index.md

 ## About Me

-> **I will graduate soon and currently surfing the job market for full-time positions.**
+> **I am a recent PhD graduate in computer engineering currently surfing the job market for full-time positions.**

 	Hello!
 I'm Sahil (pronounced as 'saa-hill'), a grad student advised by Dr. Martin Swany in the Department of Intelligent Systems Engineering (ISE) at the Luddy School of Informatics, Computing and Engineering of Indiana University Bloomington (IUB).

 	A researcher working at the intersection of deep learning, distributed systems and systems for ML/ML for systems.
 The focus of my Ph.D. studies is on building efficient computation and communication models to scale artificial neural networks across edge, cloud and high-performance computing (HPC).
 Currently working on topics like distributed training, federated learning, model compression, communication protocols optimized for deep learning, stream processing and differential privacy.

 	Outside of research, I'm an amateur photographer mostly shooting wildlife and space.
 [Here](https://www.flickr.com/photos/200009325@N03/) are some pictures.

 ---